 Guests and Spouses

 It is strongly recommended that participants travel alone to Washington, DC for the duration of the program due to the intense curriculum.
 GCL is extremely demanding in terms of time since there are scheduled activities from 9:00 a.m. to 4:00 p.m. from Monday through Friday.
-In addition, we place a great emphasis on the networking and integration among the program participants through social activities that occur beyond the classroom, and by having family members present, we have seen that this prevents 100 percent integration with the group.
+In addition, we place a great emphasis on peer learning, networking, and integration among the program participants through social activities that occur beyond the classroom, and by having family members present, we have seen that this prevents full integration with the group.

 Travel and Visas

 Participants who are accepted to the program will need to cover the cost of their transportation to Washington, DC.
-Participants that need a visa to enter the United States must apply for a visitor visa at the embassy or consulate of the United States of his/her country.
-The visitor visa contains two designations—B1/B2—and lasts 90 days, which covers the time spent in the United States for the GCL program.
+Participants that need a visa to enter the United States must apply for a visitor visa at the embassy or consulate of the United States in their respective countries.
+The visitor visa contains two designations—B1/B2—and lasts 90 days, which covers the time spent in the United States for the ILG Program.
 All participants must ensure they abide by these timelines when coordinating their arrival and departure flights.
 Once accepted, participants will receive more information.